 - Provide a real-world experiential learning opportunity for students

 Opportunities for students to learn management and leadership capabilities such as project management skills, remote work and collaboration skills, and effective communication with disparate actors.

-Recognize the incredible value-add for your department or on-campus organization through the successful implementation of a B-Corp clinic.
+Recognize the incredible value-add for your department or on-campus organization through the successful implementation of a B Impact Team.
 Low-cost professional development + opportunities for research abound with the clinic!

 The B Corp clinic is an excellent opportunity to improve town-gown relationships, network within the local business community, and to explore sustainable practices with partner companies.
 It gives the community exposure to students outside of a formal academic setting and gives access to the broader (both national and international) B Corp/ B Labs community.

 Develop a financial model for a clinic, giving it the ability to not only cover its own costs, but to potentially supplement peripheral B Corp Clinic activities and other departmental initiatives.